yasirshah-analyst/Regional-And-Sales-Person-Analysis/Readme.md

 ## Project Overview

-This project is a comprehensive sales performance analytics solution built entirely in Microsoft Excel.
-It focuses on transforming raw transactional sales data into an interactive dashboard that provides actionable insights into monthly trends, regional effectiveness and individual salesperson productivity.
+This project is a comprehensive sales performance analytics solution built entirely in Excel.
+It focuses on transforming transactional sales data into an interactive dashboard that provides actionable insights into monthly sales trends, regional effectiveness and individual salesperson productivity.

 ---